Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In their last 10 contests, the Yankees were underdogs just once and were the losers in that contest.

-- When it comes to the total, the Yankees and their opponents are 6-3-1 in their previous 10 games.

-- The Yankees have not covered a spread in any of their past 10 games (one of those contests had a spread).
+- The Yankees have played as the favorite in seven of their past 10 games and won three of those contests.

+- The Yankees and their opponents have combined to hit the over five times in their last 10 games with a total.

 Read More About This Game